 If there are certain parameters in Power BI which you want to look at but which are not present on the dashboard, you cannot do so until you edit the entire dashboard.

 With Explorazor, users can drill down into as well as drill across a particular data point.
 Root cause analysis is performed below on the Market Sales Value.
 We choose to drill further by ‘location’ and are immediately able to identify that Kansas and Texas seem to be areas of bother.

 Moreover, one can go from a brand to a sub-brand to an SKU on Explorazor – through simple clicks.

 Explorazor is not here to compete with Power BI.
-It simply seeks to engage Brand Managers in comparing the utility of both tools in their daily activities.
+It simply seeks to engage Business Users and Data Analysts in comparing the utility of both tools in their daily activities.
 Explorazor is designed specifically for Brand Managers – so why not explore it?